In the past two blog posts we discussed two related topics.

 - I backed him into a corner.
 Barista realizes he made an informal commitment and unless he wants to look like an ass, he is going to be training a barista, ME!
 He won’t have an excuse that I am not qualified because of the first two bullets.

-- He also realizes that he has someone that is serious about becoming a barista and is willing to put in the time and effort.
+- He also realizes that he has someone who is serious about becoming a barista and is willing to put in the time and effort.

 Over the next 2 months, I get to touch the espresso machine, I get to steam milk and I get to serve drinks.
 I even get a flat brim baseball cap with the logo.
 We see a couple of coffee boys and girls come through and most quit after a week of cleaning toilets.
 But there is this one young kid that seems to really want it. . .
 I think I need someone to fetch me a Jimmy Johns.